Skip to main content

 Average GPA of accepted and enrolled students

-In 2022, the average GPA score is 3.54 over all first-time law schools students who enrolled in law schools.
+The average GPA score is 3.61 over all first-time law schools students who enrolled in law schools.
 In general, an undergraduate GPA 3.5 is assumed as the minimum score for acceptance.

 All Law SchoolsPublic Law SchoolsPrivate Law Schools